ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 __Check out the summary outputs and the messages we get.
 This model is not converging and we shouldn't trust its outputs: the model structure is too complicated for the underlying data, so now we can simplify it.__

+If the code is running for a while, feel free to click on the "Stop" button and continue with the tutorial, as the model is not going to converge.

 ```r
 plant_m_rs <- lmer(Richness ~ Mean.Temp + (Mean.Temp|Site) + (1|Year),
                  data = toolik_plants)